 - The nematodes must be viable (alive) when administered.
 It is critical to buy nematodes from a reliable supplier and to apply them as soon as possible.

-- You have to apply the right species of nematode at the appropriate time of year.
+- You must apply the right nematode species at the appropriate time of year.

 - Nematodes are light sensitive and can be killed in a minute if exposed to direct sunlight — it’s best to apply them on a cloudy day or early in the morning.

 - Some nematode species exclusively control specific species of grubs.
-Thus determining what species of grubs you have is important, just as it is with milky spore.
+Thus, determining what grubs you have is important, just as it is with milky spore.
 Nematodes must also be used while the grubs they control are active in the soil.